 If you work as a barista, barber or bartender and you want to become a digital nomad, you may have to consider a career change before hitting the big wide world.

 I currently work in SEO.
 Search engine optimisation allows webpages to appear higher up in Google, allowing more traffic and more revenue.
+(Hopefully that is how you found this page!)
 I basically edit web pages to make them better and I am employed by a company.

 But I have met so many other digital nomads that work in a wide variety of fields, from teaching English, graphic design, software engineers, virtual assistants, finance experts, writers and full time content creators/ bloggers.